Ffumbe Clan

 The Ffumbe clan, headed by Omutaka Walusimbi, was one of the native (Nnansangwa) clans in Buganda or Central Uganda.
 The members of the Ffumbe clan are called Ab'effumbe (Singular: Ow'effumbe).
 The members of this clan are Baganda people and speak Luganda language.

 Titles

 Walusimbi is the title of the head of the Ffumbe clan.
 Omutaka is a general title for each head of a clan.

 Clan totems

 The primary totem, Omuziro, is the African civet.
 The secondary totem, akabbiro, is a frog (Kikere).
 A member of the Ffumbe clan is forbidden from eating or injuring the African Civet cat.

 Structure

 The Kabaka (Ssaabataka)

 The Kabaka of Buganda is the head of the clan structure and the heads of the clans, the Bataka (plural form of Omutaka)) are under him.

 Clan Head (Ow'Akasolya)

 The head of the Kasolya (roof) is Omutaka Walusimbi.

 Clan Seat (Obutaka)

 The location of the clan seat (Obutaka) is in Bakka, Busiro, Wakiso District, Uganda.

 Clan motto (Omubala)

-The clan's motto (omubala) or slogans (emibala) are:
+The clan's motto (omubala) or slogan (emibala) is: